 The best way to start your planning is with the large items – like your refrigerator, bed, and counters.
 Placing these first allows you to move the smaller items around them and customise the space.
 Be careful not to try and fit too much into your small home, otherwise it will feel crowded and overwhelming.

 Look for furniture and items that pack away or serve more than one purpose to really maximise the living space in the home.
-Adding lighting and shelving to the walls of the home can declutter the floor space too.
+Adding lighting and shelving to the walls can declutter the floor space too.

-Checking out other small homes can give you the inspiration that you need to design your floorplan.
+Checking out other small living spaces can give you the inspiration that you need to design your floorplan.
 You’ll notice that many of these homeowners go for a minimalist design, which can make the home feel larger.
-Sleek, modern designs and neutral colours can transform your shipping container into a home.
+Sleek, modern designs and neutral colours can transform your unit into a home.

 Creating a mood board can help you envision how the home will come together.
 This is your chance to mix and match paint, fabric and furnishings before you go ahead and buy the materials.
 Many amateur interior designers use Pinterest to bring their ideas together, as it’s easy to collate and share images that you love.